relsqui/story_threading/README.md

 ### "story"
 The story is a list of objects whose contents will always appear in the final story in the same order as they do in the chapter file.
 Each object should include a set of keys corresponding to the variables in the scene text.
 The corresponding values will be inserted into whatever scene that piece of story ends up matched with sequentially.

+The story threader will always try to match up scenes to story in such a way that the story provides at least the correct set of variables to fill in the scene.
+(It may also contain extras.)
+If such a scene isn't available, it will stop with an error.

 ## Example
 Here's a short and sweet chapter file which is included in the respository as `example.json`.
 A longer demonstration is in `carnelian.json`.